 Adaptive Technology

-A variety of assistive technology is available for student use and are checked out at Accessibility Resources.
+A variety of assistive technology is available for student use and is checked out at Accessibility Resources.
 The Office of Business Affairs will charge for unreturned materials.

-• Note-taking Software - Glean is a note-taking software which records audio during a lecture and is available to eligible students.
-It is a robust note-taking tool with many features.
-Students can upload presentations, audio record and take notes by each slide.
+• Notetaking Software - Glean is a notetaking software that records audio during a lecture and is available to eligible students.
+It is a robust notetaking tool with many features.
+Students can upload presentations, audio record, and take notes on each slide.

 • FM System - This device is available for students who are hard of hearing or have a central auditory processing disorder.
 It includes a microphone for the instructor and headphone speakers for the student.

-• Speech to Text Technology - Accessibility Resources has dictation software (Dragon Naturally Speaking) that allows students to dictate their course work verbally and, the computer types the dictation into text.
+• Speech-to-Text Technology - Accessibility Resources has dictation software that allows students to dictate their coursework verbally and the computer types the dictation into text.

 The ADA Workstation on the main floor of the Memorial Library has the following technology available: accessible computer station, JAWS, Kurzweil, Read&Write, Zoomtext, scanner, and an Optelec video magnifier.
 Call 507-389-5064 to obtain operating hours.